What to do in your allotment in November

 - Check your netted brassicas regularly, ensuring they’re fully covered to keep the birds away.
 Do the same for your covered autumn planted garlic, onions and shallots.

 - Make a pile of leaves to rot down in a corner.
 You’ll have nutrient rich leaf mould in around 12 months.
 Use a petrol powered lawn mower to pick them up if you can.
 This shreds the leaves and speeds up their decomposition.
-Don’t add them to the compost heap, as they break down at a much slower rate.

 Planning ahead